D.K. Metcalf Player Prop Bets for NFL Week 7 | Seattle vs. New Orleans 10/25/2021

 Matchup vs. New Orleans

-- Against the Saints, Metcalf racked up 67 receiving yards in his one career matchup, 8.5 more than his over/under for Monday's game.
+- Metcalf had 67 receiving yards per game in one career matchup against the Saints, 8.5 more than his receiving yards prop bet over/under for Monday's game (58.5).

-- Metcalf did not have a touchdown catch in that game against the Saints.
+- Metcalf did not have a touchdown catch in that matchup against the Saints.

-- This week Metcalf will face the NFL's 22nd-ranked pass defense (285.2 yards allowed per game).
+- The Saints have the NFL's 22nd-ranked pass defense this season, yielding 285.2 yards per game through the air.

-- The Saints have conceded five passing TDs this season (1.0 per game), ranking them second among NFL defenses.
+- The Saints have allowed five touchdowns through the air (1.0 per game).
+They are second in the league in that category.

 Recent Performances

-- In last week's outing against the Steelers, Metcalf was targeted seven times, totaling 58 yards on six receptions.
+- In last week's matchup with the Steelers, Metcalf reeled in six passes for 58 yards while being targeted seven times.

-- Metcalf has put up 221 yards over his last three games (73.7 per game) with three touchdowns, hauling in 15 passes on 20 targets.
+- Metcalf has put up 221 yards over his last three outings (73.7 per game) with three touchdowns, hauling in 15 passes on 20 targets.

 Metcalf's Seattle Teammates